jaredhendrickson13/pfsense-automator/README.md

     - **Arguments**:
         - `--all` (`-a`) : Return all available alias values in a YAML like format
         - `--name=<alias_name>` (`-n`) : Return only one alias given a valid alias name
+        - `--read-json` (`-rf`) : Prints alias data as JSON. _Note: This is useful for developers wanting to integrate pfsense-automator into their own scripts_
         - `--json=<directory_path>` : Exports alias data to a JSON file given an existing directory

 - `--read-virtual-ips` : Reads our configured virtual IPs from firewall_virtual_ip.php